wademauger/wademauger.github.io/about.md

 banner_image: aboutPageFace.jpg
 ---

+# Hey!

-**I'm** a student at Rochester Institute of Technology, enrolled in the Bachelor's of Science in Software Engineering program, expecting to graduate in May 2019.
+**My name is Wade**, and I'm a student at Rochester Institute of Technology, enrolled in the Bachelor's of Science in Software Engineering program, expecting to graduate in May 2019.

 As part of RIT's cooperative education program, I've has worked as an engineer at Intuit in San Diego,